-The ULA Photon is a 35L frameless ultralight-style daypack that weighs between 22-27 ounces, depending on how the pack is configured and whether you keep all of the optional components.
-It’s basically a lower volume version of ULA’s CDT ultralight backpack (54L) ideal for day hikes, hut-to-hut overnights, commuting or air travel because it’s smaller and more compact.
-Like ULA’s other backpacks, the Photon is available with male or female friendly shoulder straps, multiple torso sizes, multiple hip belt sizes, and with a roll top or cinch top so you can customize it according to your needs and preferences.
+The ULA Photon is a 35L frameless ultralight-style backpack that weighs between 22-27 ounces, depending on how the pack is configured and whether you keep all of the optional components.
+It’s basically a lower volume version of ULA’s CDT ultralight backpack (54L) ideal for day hikes, short backpacking trips, hut-to-hut overnights, commuting or air travel because it’s smaller and more compact.
+Like ULA’s other backpacks, the Photon is available with male or female-friendly shoulder straps, multiple torso sizes, multiple hip belt sizes, and with a roll-top or cinch top so you can customize it according to your needs and preferences.
 You don’t often find that degree of customization on a pack that’s this low volume.

 - Weight: 27 oz to 22 oz (minus removable components)